SamCrouch/RH-front/README.md

 ## All Quotes Page

 The All Quotes page displays all of the quotes in the database on Material UI cards.
 Each card allows you to edit or delete the quote.
-In the editor, yuo can correct the quote or housewife, or even change the image to be displayed.
+In the editor, you can correct the quote or housewife, or even change the image to be displayed.
 It can also support GIFs, Teresa's rant and table flip are *iconic* so I had to include it.

 Additional functionality includes the ability to filter quotes by housewife, and add a new quote.